chanzuckerberg/czid-graphql-federation-server/pull_request_template.md

 * *Server-side code should have automated tests*
 * *Client-side code and scripts should have at least a manual test plan*

+## Dependencies

+*Link any pull request(s) (including ones in other repos) that this PR is dependent on* *If there are dependencies, DO NOT MERGE the PR until the dependencies are verified to be working and will be available in production before this PR is deployed.*